 Advice: The first three steps are the most important for any project.
 For larger, high-impact projects, add this step to optimize both your product design and pricing.

+The front end of innovation should be driven with data.
 When done with rigor, you set specific product design targets a) for the outcomes customers care most about, b) using their test methods, c) bounded by their points of “barely acceptable” and “totally satisfied,” and d) plotted against the best competitive products.

 What you miss: Skip this and you’ll enter the development stage without crystal-clear design targets… leading to inefficiencies in this high “burn rate” stage.
 You’ll also omit trade-off analysis, a powerful part of this step (beyond the scope of this article).